sama1mansn/greenfield-docs/docs/faq/general-faqs.md

 You can acquire BNB in multiple ways:

 1. [Buy BNB](https://www.binance.com/en/how-to-buy/bnb) if you never own it.
-2. Cross chain transfer BNB from BSC network to greenfield using [DCellar](https://dcellar.io/) if you get any BEP20 BNB.
+2. Cross chain transfer BNB from BSC network to Greenfield using [DCellar](https://dcellar.io/) if you already own any BNB.
+You can read the detailed steps [here](https://docs.nodereal.io/docs/dcellar-get-started).
+The cross-chain token transfer is really fast, you are supposed to receive your BNB within a minute.
-3. Get BNB from other Greenfield users.
+3. Receive BNB from other Greenfield users with [internal transactions](../guide/getting-started/token-transfer.md#internal-transfers-within-greenfield)

 ### What is the utility of BNB on Greenfield?